cjgleason/calval_toolbox/README.md

 - The function reads in the netCDF GNSS drifts sourced from PO.DAAC and creates a data frame in an xml format for cleaning and quality flagging.

 - Event code times are converted to POSIXct UTC.
-A two-minute buffer is added to the start and end time of the event codes, before powerline and bridge events are filtered out.
+A one-minute buffer is added to the start and end time of the event codes, before powerline and bridge events are filtered out.

 - All of the GNSS times in the TAI format are converted to POSIXct UTC.
 Only data with the surface flag of 12 and motion code of 2 are kept.
 Data with an uncertainty greater than 5cm are filtered out.